blahner/nntutorial-nogpu/README.md

 5. MNIST classification with a CNN in PyTorch

-Along the way, I provide offline PDF resources with more detailed and/or supplemental information.
+Read this accompanying PDF (coming soon) to walk you through these five parts.
+Along the way, I provide additional offline PDF resources with more detailed and/or supplemental information.
 # Who is this tutorial for?
 This tutorial is for beginner programmers who want to understand neural networks.
 You should have a good working knowledge of python.
 An introductory python course (like [MIT's free 6.0001 course](https://ocw.mit.edu/courses/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/pages/syllabus/)) or similar would be perfect.
 You do not need any internet access after completing the following "Getting Started" steps, and your computer does not need any GPUs.